willowcheng/willowcheng.github.io/_posts/2018-06-26-owl-drawing.md

 title: Owl Drawing
 description: Explore different ways of drawing owl
 image: /assets/img/owl-photo-crop.jpg
-category: drawing
+tag: drawing, design
-tag: drawing
+permalink: /2018/06/26/owl-drawing/
-permalink: /projects/owl-drawing/
+redirect_from: /projects/owl-drawing/
 ---

 Drawing is a mistery field to me.
 To many people, it can be super familiar to us when we were at young age.